attilakillin/uniquity/README.md

 Each server instance persists previous queries in a shared database instance.
 The other endpoint, `/api/history` can be used to retrieve a list of all previous queries with the following information:

 * Which server instance executed the query?
+(More exactly, what was the `USER` configuration value set to?)
 * When was the query made (in UTC timestamps)?
-* Which extension was queried?
+* Which file extension was queried?

-Because the database that persists this information is shared between the backend instances, it does not matter which backend is queried for this historical data, all instances return the same values.
+Because the database that tracks this information is shared between the backend instances, it does not matter which backend is queried for the data, all instances return the same values.

 Sample request: